China committed genocide against Uyghurs, independent tribunal rules

 Experts say that at least a million Uyghurs and other Muslims have been detained in the region and held in extra-judicial camps or sent to prisons.
 Former detainees and residents of Xinjiang have made allegations of torture, forced sterilisation and sexual abuse.

-Responding to the tribunal's ruling, the Chinese government spokesman said: "It is not a legal institution.
-Nor does it have any legal authority.
-It is a downright pseudo tribunal."

-The tribunal heard from more than 70 witnesses over two sets of hearings in London in June and September.
+The tribunal heard from more than 70 witnesses over two sets of hearings in London in June and September, including former detainees and experts.
 Among the witnesses was the Uyghur linguist Abduweli Ayup, who testified about the harassment of his family in Xinjiang and the 15-month sentence imposed on him in his absence for inciting terrorism - a common allegation levelled by the Chinese state against Uyghurs.

 Mr Ayup told the BBC the finding of genocide was "very encouraging".